Edward J. DeBartolo Jr.: Personal life

 DeBartolo and his wife, Candy, have three daughters: Lisa, Nicole, and Tiffanie.
 Tiffanie is an author and the director of the film Dream for an Insomniac (1996).
 In 2007, DeBartolo co-founded Brooks-DeBartolo Collegiate High School in Tampa, Florida with fellow Pro Football Hall of Fame member Derrick Brooks.

 DeBartolo also has a half-brother, Edward M. Kobel, who is the current president and COO of DeBartolo Development.

 DeBartolo's mother was Marie Patricia Montani DeBartolo, in whose honor the DeBartolo Performing Arts Center at the University of Notre Dame was posthumously dedicated.

-On December 1, 2024, Donald Trump nominated DeBartolo's son-in-law Chad Chronister, Sheriff of Hillsborough County, FL, as head of the U.S. Drug Enforcement Administration but Chronister withdrew his name from consideration a few days later.
+On December 1, 2024, Donald Trump nominated DeBartolo's son-in-law Chad Chronister, Sheriff of Hillsborough County, FL, as head of the U.S. Drug Enforcement Administration.
+However, Chronister withdrew his name from consideration a few days later.